Managing time at work is a challenge for everyone.

 2. Minimize Distractions

-The fact is, some people are more easily distracted than others.
+The fact is that some people are more easily distracted than others.

 Take some time to identify controllable distractions that might hinder an employee’s ability to be productive.

-For example, if the office has canned music, make sure it is music conducive to productivity – and not naturally distracting.
+For example, if the office has canned music, ensure it is conducive to productivity – and not naturally distracting.
+Or, if your building has some renovations taking place, work with the contractor to minimize the noise during office hours.

-You might also want to think about office configuration and where different departments are located.
+You might also want to consider office configuration and departments’ locations.

-For example, you may not want to put the accounting office on the main hallway that gets a lot of foot traffic and hallway conversations.
+For example, you may not want to put the accounting office in the main hallway, which gets a lot of foot traffic and hallway conversations.

 Assessing noise levels can go a long way in minimizing subtle distractions that may not be obvious.